-For any Federal award, if NASA anticipates that the total federal share of funds provided to the recipient will be greater than the simplified acquisition threshold (SAT) (currently \$250,000) during the PoP:
+For any federal award, if NASA anticipates that the total federal share of funds provided to the recipient will be greater than the simplified acquisition threshold (SAT) (currently \$250,000) during the award's PoP:

-Prior to making a federal award with a total amount of Federal share greater than the SAT, NASA is required to review and consider any information about the applicant that is in the designated integrity and performance system accessible through SAM (see 41 U.S.C. §2313);

-- An applicant, at its option, may review information in the designated integrity and performance systems accessible through SAM and comment on any information about itself that a Federal awarding agency previously entered and is currently in the designated integrity and performance system accessible through SAM; - NASA will consider any comments by the applicant, in addition to the other information in the designated integrity and performance system, in making a judgment about the applicant's integrity, business ethics, and record of performance under Federal awards when completing the review of risk posed by applicants as set forth in 2 CFR 200.206, Federal awarding agency review of risk posed by applicants.
+- Prior to making a federal award with a total amount of Federal share greater than the SAT, NASA is required to review and consider any information about the applicant that is in the designated integrity and performance system accessible through SAM.gov (see 41 U.S.C. §2313); - An applicant, at its option, may review information in the designated integrity and performance systems accessible through SAM and comment on any information about itself that a Federal awarding agency previously entered and is currently in the designated integrity and performance system accessible through SAM.gov; - NASA will consider any comments by the applicant, in addition to the other information in the designated integrity and performance system, in making a judgment about the applicant's integrity, business ethics, and record of performance under Federal awards when completing the review of risk posed by applicants as set forth in 2 CFR §200.206.

-3. Anticipated Announcement and Federal Award Dates
+15.5.4 Anticipated Announcement and Federal Award Dates

-Open Application Period: November 13, 2023-February 26, 2024
+Open Solicitation Period: November 12, 2024, to February 26, 2025

-Application Period Closes: February 26, 2024, 11:59 PM ET
+Solicitation Period Closes: February 26, 2025, 11:59 PM ET

-Anticipated Award Announcement date: July 2024
+Anticipated Award Announcement date: September 2025

-Federal Award Date: Prior to September 30, 2024
+Federal Award Date: Prior to September 30, 2025

-F. Federal Award Administration Information
+15.6 Federal Award Administration Information